nikfrank/checkers/README.md

 opponent's pieces jumped in the middle of a turn are not removed until the end of the turn.

-player may end turn if he has jumped his piece back to a space the piece was on previously (ko)
+player may end turn at any time while jumping with a king (ko).
 ```

 in order to keep our user experience simple, we will show only the 'single jump' moves on the board